Isotope quantum effects in the metallization transition in liquid hydrogen

 {}

 The onset of dissociation is also marked by an increase in the diffusivity.
 Fig. \ref{fig:diffusion} shows calculated diffusion constants $D$ for all isotherms, where it can be seen that $D$ markedly increases in the high pressure atomic phase.
 The curves are qualitatively similar, allowing for the two-times larger deuterium mass, but an isotope effect is seen in that the H$_2$ transition is shifted towards lower pressures.
 The results are qualitatively similar to results obtained previously in AIMD calculations\cite{lorenzen2010first,Geng2019Thermodynamic} which showed that the proton diffusivity increases rather than decreases with increasing pressure, meaning that the high pressure phase has lower viscosity.
-While the diffusion constant clearly becomes quite low, it does remain nonzero in all simulations above the melt line.
-A closer look at the mean squared displacement for these trajectories (shown in the Supplementary Materials) indicates that even at low temperatures, the simulations are indeed of a flowing liquid.
+The diffusion constant remain nonzero in all simulations above the melt line and a close look at the mean squared displacement for these trajectories (shown in the Supplementary Materials) indicates that even at low temperatures, the simulations are indeed of a flowing liquid.